junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean extracts Cas's grace to be almost-human, Cas goes to Heaven through the gate

 The gate is not guarded by any angel.
 The whole playground is totally empty, no sign of any human or angel apart from them.
-Considering most of the angels are probably busy tending their new disease outburst, it's more or less expected.
+Considering most of the angels are probably busy tending their new disease outbreak, it's more or less expected.

 Dean still frowns at the place.
-He never likes this place, after the angels made the playground a Heaven elevator portal, nothing good ever happened every time anyone is near here.
+He never liked this place.
+After the angels made the playground a Heaven elevator portal, nothing good ever happened every time anyone is near here.

-The air in the Impala goes quiet for a few minutes after the car parks, all three of them fall into their own thoughts, before Dean breaks the silence.
+The air in the Impala goes quiet for a few minutes after the car parks; all three of them fall into their own thoughts, before Dean breaks the silence.

 "You ready?"
 He turns to Cas in the back seat.

 "Just do it," Castiel answers gravely.

 There is not much space in the Impala to make it a comfortable surgery table, so they have to make do.
-Castiel leans back on the back seat next to the door with his eyes closed, Dean holds the syringe tight and close to his skin near the neck, and Sam holds the flask besides him, watching them with his worried eyes.
+Castiel leans back on the back seat next to the door with his eyes closed, Dean holds the syringe tight and close to his skin near the neck, and Sam holds the flask beside him, watching them with his worried eyes.

 Dean swallows, eyes wandering around Castiel's vulnerable bare skin by the throat, remembering this is exactly how every time Cas got his throat cut and grace taken, now he's trusting him to do the exact same worst thing to him.
 Dean has to use his left hand to steady the right one, like holding a gun for the first time.

 Dean takes another breath, and finally pushes out the last inch.
 It turns out that it is fairly easy to stab a needle into someone's neck and start extracting -- or maybe it's just the angel biology being different from human, or the syringe isn't as normal as he thought it is.
-Bright glowing light starts flowing into the syringe, Dean can't help stare at the beautiful light in there, his eyes get caught by the color and brightness of the light uncontrollably, his heart thumps with a sudden knowledge that, to some extent, he might be looking at Cas's true form right now, no matter how small the portion is.
+Bright glowing light starts flowing into the syringe; Dean can't help but stare at the beautiful light in there, his eyes get caught by the color and brightness of the light uncontrollably, his heart thumps with a sudden knowledge that, to some extent, he might be looking at Cas's true form right now, no matter how small the portion is.

 When he tears his eyes away, Dean notices Cas clenches his teeth tight with deep lines between his eyebrows.
 His breath catches pace too, getting deeper and quicker, clearly enduring some huge pain.